MichaelGkat/luau-generics/docs/Chance.md

 **Parameters:**
 - `array: {T}` - Array to shuffle
 **Returns:**
-- `{T}` - New shuffled array, does not gurantee it to be a derangement
+- `{T}` - New shuffled array, does not guarantee it to be a derangement

 **Example:**
 ```lua